By Mary Jo King, NCRW, NCOPE

-Some experts estimate that up to 75% of available jobs are never advertised anywhere.
-Most employers fill openings with people who have already applied--one way or another.
+Some experts estimate that more than 65% of available jobs are never advertised anywhere.
+Most employers fill openings with people who have already applied–one way or another.
 Whether the talent solution arrives via a networking connection, or through individuals who have demonstrated the initiative to submit their résumé directly, employers like to hire people this way.
-It's easy for them, and it often results in a great match.
+It’s easy for them, and it often results in a great match.

 Next, identify the individual inside the organization who will receive your résumé and cover letter.
 This would logically be the human resource manager or a department head, but you can target the owners of smaller companies.
 Comb social media like LinkedIn, Twitter, and Facebook to find people who already work at the companies you’re targeting.

 Using information garnered during your research, write a compelling cover letter, addressed to the individual you’ve identified.
 Promise to follow up in a few days, and do so–with a telephone call directly to that individual.
 If you are told there are no current job openings, ask that your documents be kept on file for future reference.
 Their situation could change tomorrow.

 Continue to grow your list, and follow up regularly on everything you have out there.
 Calling once a month to check in is not unreasonable, and you’ll develop name recognition.

 Keep your skills sharp and your knowledge current while you’re looking.
 Join industry-related organizations, read periodicals and blogs.
 Take a class.
 Volunteer.
 You’ll expand your horizons automatically, and learn about opportunities before they get advertised.